3 Weeks In The UK Itinerary

 THINGS TO KNOW BEFORE GOING TO THE UK

-london downtown, edinburgh castle, belfast castle, glasgow downtown - 3 Weeks In The UK Itinerary
+4 images - london downtown, edinburgh castle, belfast castle, glasgow downtown - 3 Weeks In The UK Itinerary

-The United Kingdom, also known as Great Britain, can be confusing to people who are not local.
-The name Britain came even before the now-known United Kingdom.
-When Scotland joined England in 1707, the name Britain was used.
-Ireland has always been part of the English colony since the 12th century but not officially.
-When the Northern part formally joined Great Britain, the term United Kingdom of Great Britain became official.
+When Scotland and Wales joined England in 1707, the name Britain was used.
+Ireland has always been part of the English colony since the 12th century, but not officially.
+When Ireland was divided into two, Northern Ireland formally joined Great Britain, and the term United Kingdom of Great Britain became official.

-Today the terms the United Kingdom and Great Britain are used interchangeably.
+Today, the terms the United Kingdom and Great Britain are used interchangeably.
 Here are some quick tips for travelling to the UK; before you book anything, take a look and plan your trip properly:

 When is the best time to go to the UK